vinay-sharma-private/node-lchain-ollama-chroma/README.md

 ## Built With

-- [Ollama](https://ollama.ai/): A library for conversational retrieval.
+- [Ollama](https://ollama.ai/): A library for getting up and running with large language models locally.
-- [Chroma](https://docs.trychroma.com/getting-started): A vector store for managing embeddings.
+- [Chroma](https://docs.trychroma.com/getting-started): A AI-native open-source embedding database.
 - [Langchain](https://www.langchain.com/): A framework for developing applications powered by language models.

 ## License